 - Create a safe environment within Church

-- Ensure that Safer Recruitment practices are followed including Job descriptions, Interviews and DBS checking.
+- Ensure that Safer Recruitment practices are followed completely in line with Good Practice 5 guidelines.

-- Elders and Trustees awareness of their requirements to safeguard.
+- Elders and Trustees awareness of their legal requirements to safeguard.